claudiubelu/kubernetes/test/images/agnhost/README.md

 ## Other tools

-The image contains `iperf`.
+The image contains `iperf`, for both Windows and Linux.

+For Windows, the image is based on `busybox`, meaning that most of the Linux common tools are also available on it, making it possible to run most Linux commands in the `agnhost` Windows container as well.
+Keep in mind that there might still be some differences though (e.g.: `wget` does not have the `-T` argument on Windows).

+The Windows `agnhost` image includes a `nc` binary that is 100% compliant with its Linux equivalent.

 ## Image

-The image can be found at `gcr.io/kubernetes-e2e-test-images/agnhost:2.7` for Linux containers, and `e2eteam/agnhost:2.7` for Windows containers.
-In the future, the same repository can be used for both OSes.
+The image can be found at `gcr.io/kubernetes-e2e-test-images/agnhost:2.7` for both Linux and Windows containers (based on `mcr.microsoft.com/windows/servercore:ltsc2019`).